Global Data | Yext Hitchhikers Platform

 Overview

 Often there is shared data that you want to use across pages on your site.
 You could hardcode this information, but sometimes you want this content to be configurable by a separate content team.
-In this scenario, you can use the Knowledge Graph to power global data via a site entity.
+In this scenario, you can use Content to power global data via a site entity.

 First, you will want to create a site entity type and create one entity of that type.
 While the entity type and the schema can be anything you want, we recommend the following conventions: